Fraud Blocker

 Take photos with your phone before departure and after return!
 You should photograph all sides and the interior of the car!
 This makes it clear to you and the rental car company whether the damage came from or not.

 In Turkey, you can usually get a car with a few thousand kilometers on the clock.
 This applies to almost the entire country.
-In smaller cities, there are sometimes older cars.
-But this is no longer a major problem since, there is a TÜV for the vehicles.
-There is often a small piece of paper hanging in the car on which the maintenance intervals are noted.
+In smaller cities, older cars are sometimes seen.
+But this is no longer a significant problem since, there is a TÜV for the vehicles.
+There is often a small piece of paper hanging in the car with the maintenance intervals noted.

 15. What if I have an accident or other problem?

-In the event of a breakdown or accident, a good car rental company will give you a number that can be reached at any time.
+In the event of a breakdown or accident, a good car rental company will provide you with a 24/7 contact number.

 The police are obliged to record the accident if a rental car is involved.